cloudmesh/classes/docs/source/i524/2017/technologies.rst

      (IaaS).
 IaaS are systems that give users the ability to run and control entire virtual machine instances deployed across a variety physical resources :cite:`paper-eucalyptus`.
 Eucalyptus
-     is an acronym for “Elastic Utility Computing Architecture for Linking Your Programs to Useful Systems.”
+     is an acronym for "Elastic Utility Computing Architecture for Linking Your Programs to Useful Systems."

      A Eucalyptus private cloud is deployed on an enterprise’s data center infrastructure and is accessed by users over the